 About how much will I charge:

 For purchases over £900 I will not charge delivery (UK only).

-If we meet at one of my exhibitions, you live close by and you would like to purchase one of my pieces, then I’m happy to deliver it for free once the exhibition has come to an end.
+If we meet at one of my shows or exhibitions, you live close by and you would like to purchase one of my pieces, then I’m happy to deliver it for free once the exhibition has come to an end.